What is IPO: Meaning, Types, Working, Eligibility & Benefits

 What is the full form of IPO?

-IPO stands for Initial Public Offering.
+IPO full form is Initial Public Offering.

 Is IPO profitable?